prometheus/docs/content/docs/guides/node-exporter.md

 ## Configuring your Prometheus instances

 Your locally running Prometheus instance needs to be properly configured in order to access Node Exporter metrics.
-The following [`scrape_config`](../prometheus/latest/configuration/configuration/#<scrape_config>) block will tell Prometheus that scrape from the Node Exporter via `localhost:9100`:
+The following [`scrape_config`](../prometheus/latest/configuration/configuration/#<scrape_config>) block (in a `prometheus.yml` configuration file) will tell the Prometheus instance to scrape from the Node Exporter via `localhost:9100`:

+<a id="config"></a>
 ```yaml
 scrape_configs:
 - job_name: 'node'